a balloon carrying a smartphone.

 Do all websites recognize my new location?

 Mostly, yes.
-A lot of websites will act as if you’re at the new location.
+Many websites will act as if you’re at the new location.
 However, websites may have saved your previous location data on a cookie on your PC.
 In this case, your location will be set based on the data in the cookie.

 Can a new location bypass internet throttling?

-Changing your online location doesn’t help against internet throttling since your ISP (Internet Service Provider) doesn’t rely on those location detection tools to throttle your connection.
-Changing the actual physical location can help as long as you get a new ISP.
+Changing your online location doesn’t help against internet throttling since your ISP (Internet Service Provider) doesn’t rely on location detection tools to throttle your connection.
+However, changing the physical location can help as long as you get a new ISP.

 Can I set a default location in Chrome?

-You can’t!
-You can only set whether you’ll allow websites to ask for your location data.
-You can also try setting different locations via the developer mode, but you have to do it every time you visit a new website.
+You can’t set a default location in Chrome you can only set whether you’ll allow websites to ask for your location data.
+You can also try setting different locations via the developer mode, but you’ll have to do this every time you visit a new website.

 What is the difference between Chrome and device location change?

-Chrome location change only affects websites and services that you access via Chrome, while the device location change can affect any app on the device.
+Chrome location change only affects websites and services you access via the Chrome browser, while the device location change can affect any app on the device.

 Does Incognito mode affect changed location settings?